 Additionally, LIIF’s financing of the LEED-Silver certified development provided 200 construction jobs and 165 permanent jobs.

 Kingsley House is unique in its co-habitation of services for low-income children and the elderly.
 Since the devastating impact of Hurricane Katrina, demand for Kingsley House’s programs has increased significantly.
 Nearly 500 families are currently on the waitlist for early childhood education, and the expansion has allowed Kingsley House to increase its enrollment by nearly 40%.

 LIIF provided critical financing to support the construction of Kingsley’s state-of-the-art 24,000 square foot facility, which expanded its early childhood education and senior health services.

 Who can invest?

-LIIF Notes are currently available to any individual or institutional investor residing in the following states: AK, CA, CT, CO, DC, HI, MA, MD, ME, MI, NH, NM, NY, RI, TX, VA, VT.
-Click here to download the prospectus.
+LIIF Notes are currently available to any individual or institutional investor residing in the following states: AK, CA, CT, CO, DC, GA, HI, IL, MA, MD, ME, MI, NH, NM, NY, OR, RI, TN, TX, VA, VT.

 What does my investment support?

 The organizations to which LIIF makes loans are typically community-based, non-profit, or mission-aligned for-profit real estate developers that build affordable housing, high quality schools and child care centers, health centers, and community facilities for the benefit of low income people and communities.

 Are there any fees?